Tutorial: Prepare to ship Azure Data Box

 After the prepare to ship is successfully complete (with no errors), follow these steps:

 Make a note of the completion reference number.
-Depending on the country in which you are, this number may be required for different operations.
+Depending on the country/region in which you are, this number may be required for different operations.

 Download the list of files (also known as the manifest) copied in this process.
 You can later use this list to verify the files uploaded to Azure.
 For more information, see Inspect BOM files during Prepare to ship.

 Select and download the shipping instructions for the device.
-The shipping instructions are different depending on the country in which you are located.
+The shipping instructions are different depending on the country/region in which you are located.

 If the E-ink is not displaying the shipping label, you can download the reverse shipment label.
 Make sure you have the shipping label before you shut down and disconnect the device.